 Where?
 Bilbao, Spain, before the 38th ESRA annual congress

-Online applications for the EDRA 2019 will open in spring 2019.
+Online applications for the EDRA 2019 in Bilbao will open in April 2019.

 The examination fees are: Part I, €300 (€150 / retake), and Part II, €300 (€200 / retake).
 Fees must be paid in advance, upon application approval.
 To find more information about the new fees, click here.

 The fees will be reviewed every 3 years.

 EDRA Part I results are communicated by email within one month after the day of examination.
 The total score will be provided.
 It is not possible for candidates to access individual exam papers (the exam itself) or to review questions.

 EDRA Part II results are communicated by email within one month after the day of examination.
 The result is either pass or fail.
 In case of failure, upon request, a letter from the EDRA Chair and Part II Vice-Chair will provide details about the individual’s examination performance and any reasons for failure.